yandex-cloud/docs/en/legal/sla-levels/mdb.md

 **Definition of Service Unavailability:**

-Unavailability of CloudIL {{ mpg-full-name }} and CloudIL {{ mmy-full-name }} shall be defined as two or more DB Hosts placed in different Availability Zones for reading or writing via supported clients.
+Unavailability of Nebius {{ mpg-full-name }} and Nebius {{ mmy-full-name }} shall be defined as two or more DB Hosts placed in different Availability Zones for reading or writing via supported clients.

-Unavailability of CloudIL {{ mch-full-name }} shall be defined as follows:
+Unavailability of Nebius {{ mch-full-name }} shall be defined as follows:

 * two or more DB Hosts placed in different Availability Zones for reading or writing via supported clients, and/or
 * unavailability of Shard placed in two or more DB Hosts which are located in different Availability Zones for reading or writing via supported clients while using Shard.